BiernyVR/Personal-Space/README.md

 ## 🌱 **Learning & Growth**

-Always eager to learn and grow, I'm currently exploring deeper into e-commerce and looking forward to contributing more to the tech community.
+Always eager to learn and grow, I'm currently exploring deeper into GenerativeAI and looking forward to contributing more to the tech community.

 ## 🤝 **Let's Connect!**